ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 * Chapter Approved 2025 is here - and with it, we bid a fond farewell to Leviathan / Pariah Nexus, now removed from the code.
 * Restore "action in progress" markers
+* Show/hide zone buttons updated to the set needed for CA25

 ### v2.64